surifirstpin/biplus_documentation/docs/Visualization.md

 ## Widget chart :

+It displays one or more data series as a data **graph**.
+Use a **Chart Widget** to display the: Number of records created today.
+Number of Incidents by status or department.

 this section describes the editing option for Gauge chart in visualization.

  **9.** Click on **widget** tab under **general** section to compare data in widget chart.